Now that phase 2 has already started, we are looking forward to phase 3 because we can’t wait to get back to our normal life.

 With a lot of products that are being sold out or having high delivery charges, we have to look for alternative grocery stores.
-Let’s see which online grocer’s my favourite during this period and will continue on!
+Let’s see which online grocer’s my favorite during this period and will continue on!

 Check out the online grocery stores below!